rails/rails/guides/source/active_job_basics.md

 # on your staging environment
 ```

-You can also configure the prefix on a per job basis.
+You can also configure the prefix on a per-job basis.

 ```ruby
 class GuestsCleanupJob < ApplicationJob